BHP returns to profit, to sell US shale assets

 SYDNEY, Aug 22 — BHP reported a return to profit today as strong commodity prices helped it bounce back from a large loss last year, with the mining giant also flagging the sale of its US shale assets.

-The world’s largest miner recorded an annual net profit of US$5.89 billion (RM25.25 billion) for the year to June 30 after a US$6.39 billion loss in the previous period, just under analysts’ expectations.
+The world’s largest miner recorded an annual net profit of US$5.89 billion (RM25.22 billion) for the year to June 30, just short of forecasts, after a US$6.39 billion loss in the previous period.

 Underlying profit, which strips out one-off writedowns, was also below forecasts at US$6.73 billion.
-The Anglo-Australian firm rewarded shareholders with a final dividend of 43 cents compared to 14 cents last year.
+The Anglo-Australian firm rewarded shareholders with a final dividend of 43 cents, well up from 14 cents last year.

 BHP said it had determined its onshore US shale operations were “non-core” to the business and it was “actively pursuing options to exit these assets for value”.